 - Municipal Bond: This strategy is an intermediate approach that emphasizes bottom-up research with a goal of producing high after-tax returns while preserving and enhancing capital.
 The strategy focuses on bonds within the investment grade spectrum that offer yield enhancing opportunities. - Municipal Bond ESG: This strategy is an intermediate approach that strives to identify municipal issuers that are leaders in providing positive environmental, social and governance (ESG) impacts in the communities they serve.
-The strategy seeks to provide clients with above-market returns and a steady income stream while emphasizing ESG considerations. - Enhanced Yield Municipal Bond: This strategy is a long-term municipal bond approach with an allocation to higher yielding bonds.
+The strategy seeks to provide clients with above-market returns and a steady income stream while emphasizing ESG considerations. - Municipal Bond Plus: This strategy combines our Municipal Bond strategy and our higher yielding, longer duration "completion" fund, which is a mutual fund on the AMG Funds mutual fund platform (see Item 10 for more information on AMG Funds).
+The strategy is appropriate for total return orientated clients who are seeking more income and are comfortable with incrementally higher volatility. - Enhanced Yield Municipal Bond: This strategy is a long-term municipal bond approach with an allocation to higher yielding bonds.
 The strategy emphasizes research with a goal of producing high after-tax returns.
-It is appropriate for total return oriented clients with a greater tolerance for volatility. - 2-8 Year Active Municipal Bond: This strategy emphasizes bottom-up research to target investment grade short to intermediate maturity bonds.
-The strategy seeks to preserve and enhance capital while protecting the income stream. - 2-8 Year Active Municipal Bond ESG: This strategy is a short to intermediate approach that strives to identify municipal issuers that are leaders in providing positive environmental, social and governance (ESG) impacts in the communities they serve.
-The strategy seeks to provide clients with above-market returns and a steady income stream while emphasizing ESG considerations. - Short-Term Municipal Bond: This strategy seeks to earn higher after-tax returns than money market funds while reasonably managing risk.
+It is appropriate for total return oriented clients with a greater tolerance for principal volatility. - 2-8 Year Active Municipal Bond: This strategy emphasizes bottom-up research to target investment grade short to intermediate maturity bonds.
+The strategy seeks to preserve and enhance capital while protecting the income stream.

+- 2-8 Year Active Municipal Bond ESG: This strategy is a short to intermediate approach that strives to identify municipal issuers that are leaders in providing positive environmental, social and governance (ESG) impacts in the communities they serve.
+The strategy seeks to provide clients with above-market returns and a steady income stream while emphasizing ESG considerations. - Short-Term Municipal Bond: This strategy seeks to earn higher after-tax returns than money market funds while seeking to manage risk.
 The focus is primarily on investment grade bonds maturing in less than four years.